DoubleDrup/Autocad-Plugin-Templates/tutorial.md

 This tutorial will focus on making an AutoCAD plugin template package, but whether you are here for the AutoCAD part or just want to understand the templates for .NET, following this tutorial will enable you to create complex templates using basic building blocks.

 ### Prerequisites
 - A basic understanding of programming and using the terminal.
-This tutorial focusses on a C# AutoCAD plugin, but we will not be doing a lot of programming.
+This tutorial focuses on a C# AutoCAD plugin, but you will not be doing a lot of programming.
-- AutoCAD.
-Everything we will do also works for the trial version.
+- An AutoCAD installation.
+Everything you will be doing also works for the trial version.
 - This tutorial uses Rider as a code editor, but feel free to use any IDE.
 You can even use a text editor with a terminal.

 ## Basic Templates
-In the first part of this tutorial, we create a very basic yet powerful template.
+In the first part of this tutorial, you create a very basic yet powerful template.
 You will get to understand the template.json file and add your first files to the template.
 Finally, you create a package of your template to save it for yourself or share it with others and along the way you will pick up some tricks that help debugging with AutoCAD a lot more efficient.

 ### The backbone of a template
 There is one key element that all templates need: The `template.json` file.
 It contains all the configuration data for the implementation of your template.
 Once this file is added to a `.template.config` folder, .NET will be able to understand that the files and folders that are in the same folder as the .template.config folder belong to a template.
 Let's create an example template without using any code editor.